clinden7/CP-Portfolio-/README.md

 I wanted to take this course to learn about computational modeling.
 Dr. Titus told me a lot about this course, which piqued my interest.
 I had taken a few coding classes in high school, so I was worried that I wouldn't be able to keep up, but Dr. Titus assured me that I would be fine.

-I want to thank Dr. Aaron Titus for his patience and guidance throughout the entire process.
+I want to thank Dr. Aaron Titus for teaching me and guiding me throughout the entire process.

 **Notebook:**